 2. Hearty Gazpacho Bowl

-This chilled soup helps cool you off in the summer.
-Plus, it's packed with chickpeas, corn and avocado to boost satiety with a balance of fat, protein and fiber.
+This chilled soup is packed with chickpeas, corn and avocado to boost satiety with a balance of fat, protein and fiber.
 "This gazpacho bowl uses corn for texture, and its sweetness balances out the spice from the flavorful serrano," says Jones.

 Get the Hearty Gazpacho Bowl recipe and nutrition info here.